pyblosxom/pyblosxom/docs/source/deploy_cgi.rst

 We encourage you not to try any of this until you've gotten a blog up and running.

-This chapter covers additional advanced things you can do to your blog that will make it nicer.
+This section covers additional advanced things you can do to your blog that will make it nicer.
 However, they're not necessary and they're advanced and we consider these things to be very much a "you're on your own" kind of issue.